PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started-fundamental-concepts/index.md

 The [Tekton catalog](https://github.com/tektoncd/catalog) contains a catalog of reusable task resources for everyday operations such as [Kubernetes actions](https://github.com/tektoncd/catalog/tree/main/task/kubernetes-actions), [GIT operations](https://github.com/tektoncd/catalog/tree/main/task/git-cli/0.3) etc. Tasks are generally stitched together to create a pipeline.

 A simple hello world task is defined below.
 This task has two steps named hello-one and hello-two referenced by ``spec.steps.name``.
-The step use the ubuntu image to create a container and print a text message.
+The steps use the ubuntu image to create a container and print a text message.

 ```yaml
 apiVersion: tekton.dev/v1beta1